edsu/inkdroid.org/_posts/2019-01-03-archival-shapes.md

 extension](https://about.pinterest.com/en/browser-button) that lets you hover over any image you see on the web and easily add it to one of your boards.
 This *pinning* operation doesn't capture the entire page, but just the one image that you have selected.
-Pinboard does attempt to extract the title and description of the image, and they also remember where the image has from in terms of its original URL if you want to go back to see where this image came from.
+Pinterest does attempt to extract the title and description of the image, and they also remember where the image has from in terms of its original URL if you want to go back to see where this image came from.
 In this example below I've added a [portrait of Michelle Obama](https://npg.si.edu/object/npg_NPG.2018.15) from the National Portrait